syntaxwhisper/music-library-guide/README.md

 ReplayGain deserves its own chapter because it has a significant impact on listening experience.

-For now, the goal is simply to configure Picard so that ReplayGain information can be calculated automatically during the tagging process.
+For now, the goal here is simply to configure Picard so that ReplayGain can be calculated as part of the normal tagging workflow.

 Open: